mnielsen/cognitive_tools/cognitive_tools.md

   That shift from passive self-help, which is often vague and unactionable, to active self-help (which is by its nature very concrete) makes a big difference.

+# What's going on when we multiply two numbers on paper?

+Most of us find it challenging to multiply two-digit numbers in our heads.
+And yet, with a paper and a pencil, it becomes almost trivial to do.

+This seems unsurprising, because it's so familiar.
+But it's really quite a remarkable phenomenon: someone hands you some tree pulp and a piece of graphite embedded in some wood.
+And this lets you trivially do tasks that were impossible before.
+What, exactly, is going on?

+At some level, it seems almost obvious: multiplying two numbers in our head taxes our short-term memory.
+We lose track of intermediate results, and so have to start the calculation over again.
+The use of pencil and paper gives us a way to overcome the limitations of our short-term memory.

+That's a nice explanation.
+But it's pretty vague.
+Let's see if we can better understand what's going on by working through a detailed example.
+Suppose we're trying to multiply 123 by 456.
+I'll work through the operations involved.
+Of course, there's nothing new here (!)  --- I'm going through this simply to give us a concrete reference point to start thinking about what, exactly, is going on.
+Here's the
+example:

+>   123
+> x 456

+Using the grade school multiplication algorithm, I start by multiplying the rightmost digits of both numbers, i.e., 6 by 3.
+This gives me 18, so I write down 8, and "carry the 1":

+>   123
+> x 456
+>   ---
+>     8 carry 1

+Incidentally, the way I was taught the multiplication algorithm in school, it was usual to write the carried digit as a superscript to the left of the 8.
+I haven't done that here, because it's inconvenient.
+I'll come back to this point a bit later.

+The next step of the procedure is to multiply the rightmost digit of the bottom number (6) by the second-to-right digit of the top number (2).
+That gives us 12, to which I add the carried result (1), to get a total of 13.
+So I write down 3, and again carry the 1:

+>   123
+> x 456
+>   ---
+>    38 carry 1

+Then I multiply 6 by 1, and add the carried digit, to get 7, with nothing carried.

+>   123
+> x 456
+>   ---
+>   738

+Next I do essentially the same procedure, but for the 5 in 456.
+It's very similar, with lots of single-digit multiplication, carries, and additions.
+The final result is:

+>   123
+> x 456
+>   ---
+>   738
+>  615

+And then finally I do it for the 4 in 456:

+>   123
+> x 456
+>   ---
+>   738
+>  615
+> 492

+Then we add the three rows below the "---".
+I won't explicitly write out all the operations involved --- they're along much the same lines as before.
+But we get a final result:

+>   123
+> x 456
+>   ---
+>   738
+>  615
+> 492
+> ---
+> 56088

+What operations were involved?
+The most complicated arithmetic operations involved were just the multiplication or addition of two single-digit numbers.
+About the most complicated thing we did was the very first step: multiplying 6 by 3 to get 18.

+**Variations:** An interesting thing about the procedure is that there are some ambiguities in how operations are carried out.
+For exampe, in the second step of the procedure I multiplied 6 by 2 to get 12, and then added the carry (1), to get a total of 13.
+But I could equally well have started with the carry (1), and then added 6 by 2 (12), to get 13.
+A disadvantage of doing that is that it requires me to keep more information in working memory.
+Not a lot more, but enough to be a little taxing.
+An advantage is that I wouldn't have needed to write down the carry digit, since in this approach the only time I use the carry digit is immediately after learning its value.

+**Why is it easier to remember where things are stored than to remember what is stored?** The same information is involved.
+But I don't need to store it in working memory.
+It's on the paper.
+But there's a problem: how do I find it?
+Naively, it seems as though I'd have to remember the paper locations where the information is stored.
+Why isn't recalling those locations just as hard as remembering the information to be stored?
+In fact, when people are just learning to multiply for the first time, this really is a problem, and they get confused about where to look for the information they need.
+But experienced multipliers have committed an algorithm to long-term memory.
+That algorithm tells them how to organize the information on paper so that they can find the information they need, when they need it.
+In other words, *by committing an algorithm for organizing and finding information to long-term memory, we can outperform short-term memory alone*.

 # What can we learn from brain research?